readyready15728/misc/awakemud-notes.md

 ammunition and even troll-sized backpacks.
 * Techno Geeks in Knight Center sells the CMT Avatar and so does a shop in Renton.
-* Zigzag at Syberspace offers work and so does a burnt-out Ork decker (minimum reputation 1000).
+* Zigzag at Syberspace in northeast Seattleoffers work and so does a burnt-out Ork decker (minimum reputation 1000).
 (Both presumably offer Matrix work.)
 * Brian at Syberspace practices Computers, Electronics, Computer Building and Repair, Electronics Building and Repair, Combat Program Design, Defensive Program Design, Cyberterminal Program Design, Cyberterminal Design.